GovAlta/adsp-monorepo/docs/tutorials/form-service/custom-error-messages.md

 ### Custom Error Messages

-To modify the standard default messages that Ajv provides for the error messages such pattern, minLength, maxLength etc to a more user friendly and descriptive error message we will need to modify the data schema in the form definition.
+To modify the standard default messages that Ajv provides for the error messages such pattern, minLength, maxLength etc to a more user friendly and descriptive error message you will need to modify the data schema in the form definition.

-There is a couple approaches you can take to customizing the error messages and it involves modifying the data schema
+There are a couple approaches you can take to customizing the error messages and they involve modifying the data schema.

-The first approach is to add in a `errorMessage` keyword in the JSON data schema and map each keyword that input field is validating against inside the `errorMessage` as show below.
+The first approach is to add an `errorMessage` object to the JSON data schema describing the input field.
+Then map each constraint on the input field to an error message inside the object, as follows:

 ```
 {